A note on constructing sharp examples for $L^{p}$ norms of eigenfunctions and quasimodes near submanifolds

 where $d$ is the usual distance associated with the metric $g$.
 We want an estimate of the form

 for $u$ an Laplacian eigenfunction or of quasimode of $h^{2}\Delta_{g}-1$.
-We make first some observations which will enable us to determine $\sigma(n,k,p,\beta)$ in many cases. \begin{itemize} \item[Observation 1] Clearly the $L^{p}$ norm of $u$ on $\Sigma_{\beta}$ must be bounded by the $L^{p}$ norm of $u$ on $M$.
+We first make some observations using prior results and the point/tube examples.
+These observations will enable us to determine $\sigma(n,k,p,\beta)$ in many cases. \begin{itemize} \item[Observation 1] Clearly the $L^{p}$ norm of $u$ on $\Sigma_{\beta}$ must be bounded by the $L^{p}$ norm of $u$ on $M$.
 Therefore for all $p$ we have

 The question is then whether this can be improved.
 We must therefore first ask whether the known point and tube features fit inside $\Sigma_{\beta}$.
 If they do we can expect no better estimates that \eqref{trivfull}. \item[Observation 2] Since both the tube and point features can be placed inside $\Sigma_{\beta}$ where $\beta\leq{}\frac{1}{2}$ we know immediately that there can be no better estimates in this case. \item[Observation 3] Writing $x\in{}M$ as $x=(y,z)$ where $\Sigma=\{(y,z)\in{}M\mid{}z=0\}$ we see that